Langdon Farms Sharing

 John LangdonCo-Owner Phone: 541-554-6848

 Langdon Brothers, Tony and John Langdon knew they could produce a extra high quality water grass seeds to help move waterfowl food plots into the future.
 So much time, energy and science has gone into the advancement of food plots for deer.
-The Langdon Brothers truly believe that Waterfowl food plots can be advanced as well.
-In 2012 they made a bold choice to got for it!
+The Langdon Brothers truly believe that waterfowl food plots can be advanced as well.
+In 2012 they made a bold choice to go for it!
 Wild Rice is proving to be the first best choice for many regions and different size food plot areas.
 The Langdon Brothers have lived and worked on their family farm since birth.
-Langdon USA Farms has worked and grooomed the same lands for over 100 years.
+Langdon & Sons Farm & Fab has worked and groomed the same lands for over 100 years.
 The Langdon Family knows seed production.
-It has been their families life for five generations.
+It has been their family life for five generations.
 Tony and John truly believed that there was a way to help duck hunters shoot more ducks.
 And they were right!
-Wild Rice seed stock grown in the unique micro-climate of the Willamette Valley in Western Oregon produces an exceptionally high quality, nutrient rich and flavorful seed stock to ducks.
+Wild Rice seed stock grown in the unique microclimate of the Willamette Valley in Western Oregon produces an exceptionally high quality, nutrient rich and flavourful seed stock to ducks.